-Prior to coming to The Rockefeller Foundation, Mr. Myers served in leadership capacities in the United States Senate for much of his career, including chief counsel and staff director to the late Senator Edward M. Kennedy.
-He worked on a range of issues, including health care, employment, economic development, refugees, immigration, and education.
-Before his career in government, Mr. Myers worked on refugee and international humanitarian matters for non-governmental organizations and the United Nations High Commissioner for Refugees.
+Previously, Myers served in leadership capacities in the United States Senate, including as Chief Counsel and Staff Director to the late U.S. Senator Edward M. Kennedy, covering a range of issues such as health care, employment, economic development, refugees, immigration, and education.
+Myers’ previous work was on refugee and international humanitarian matters for non-governmental organizations and the United Nations High Commissioner for Refugees.

 Rockefeller Fund Solicits Artwork That Celebrates Giving Globally